A: It's not really known how long DVDs will last,

 of children growing up.
 Your tapes are always treated with the

-utmost care, and neither the tapes nor the video files created from them
+utmost care, and neither the tapes nor the video files created from

-security of your recordings.
+concerns with security of your recordings.

 Q: Will you transfer copyright tapes?
-What if the tape is
+What if the tape

-"copyproof"?
+is "copyproof"?

-A: I am only providing the transfer service, I must leave copyright to
+A: I am only providing the transfer service, I must leave

-did this, and the instructor was so pleased with the results he asked me
+instructor.
+I did this, and the instructor was so pleased with

-to duplicate sets of them for his students.
-I reminded the
+the results he asked me to duplicate sets of them for his

-instructor of his copyright obligations and we decided that the one set
+and we decided that the one set of DVDs was enough.

 Q: I couldn't fill in your form, it didn't work